Chasbrot/PiRF/README.md

 433MHz Binding for OpenHAB on Raspberry Pi

 # Install
 Connect a 433MHz transmitter to the Pi.
+Make sure you use a antenna otherwise you have almost no range.
 ![Example of a transmitter](https://electronics-diy.com/schematics/1344/complete-guide-for-rf-433mhz-transmitter-receiver-module-with-arduino-2.jpg)
 Download and install the wiringPi library.
 ```